OTHER NAMESVirginia Healthcare POAVirginia Healthcare Power of AttorneyVirginia Medical POAVirginia Healthcare Proxy

-Making a Virginia Healthcare Power of Attorney
+What is a Virginia Medical Power of Attorney?

-A Virginia Healthcare Power of Attorney is a legal document that grants a selected person or entity the authority to make healthcare decisions for you, such as refusing or accepting a specific medical treatment, if you cannot do so.
+A Virginia Medical Power of Attorney is a legal document that grants a selected person or entity the authority to make healthcare decisions for you, such as refusing or accepting a specific medical treatment, if you cannot do so.

 The individual giving control is called the "principal," and the individual or organization receiving powers is called the "agent."
 Suited for Virginia residents, our Power of Attorney for health care is made for use in Fairfax County, Prince William County, Virginia Beach County, and in all other parts of the state.
 All Virginia Healthcare PoA forms from Rocket Lawyer can be modified for your particular scenario.
 As a result of this legal document, your agent can offer proof to medical facilities and other parties that they can legally act in your interest.

 When to use a Virginia Medical Power of Attorney:

 You have medical issues such as a pending surgery, declining health, or a terminal illness diagnosis.

 You're very healthy but want to be ready for anything.